Hair texture can change from straight to curly, smooth to frizzy, wiry to fine, and vice versa for all.

 Insulin Also Affects Hair Texture

 Insulin is a hormone that helps adapt glucose for the body.
-Over and under production, or hyperglycemia and hypoglycemia, can both change the texture of the hair.
+Over and under production, or hyperglycemia and hypoglycemia, can change the hair’s texture.

 Malnutrition Can Play With Your Hair Texture Too

 Different nutrients nourish the scalp and hair follicles that produce healthy hair.
-If the hair follicles don’t receive these nutrients, they can miniaturize, producing thinner hair, and they can shorten so that the hair doesn’t stay put.
+If the hair follicles don’t receive these nutrients, they can miniaturize, producing thinner hair and shorten so that the hair doesn’t stay put.
 Malnutrition also tends to produce hair that’s dry and rough.
 Some of the nutrients the hair needs are:

 - fatty acids